atet/sql/README.md

 ## 0. Requirements

-* This tutorial was developed on Microsoft Windows 10.
+* This tutorial was developed on Microsoft Windows 10 and SQLite Studio v3.2.1
-* SQLite and SQLiteStudio is also available for MacOS and Linux.
+* SQLite and SQLiteStudio is also available for MacOS and Linux

 [Back to Top](#table-of-contents)